John Lennon's Killer, Mark Chapman, Denied Parole Again

-The Beatles were very much a part of my young life and teenage years.
-As I have already written.
-I was not their biggest fan.
-For me, it was the Rolling Stones that had the edge.
-However, I was a great admirer of John Lennon.
+The Beatles were very much a part of my younger life and teenage years.
+I was not the group’s biggest fan as for me the Rolling Stones had the edge.

 John Lennon was a rebel, a humanitarian, a great writer, an artist, a poet, a husband, a father, a musician and so much more.
 Once he and Yoko got together they broke down musical boundaries.

-When this hub was originally created he had been dead almost 28 years.
-Now it is 32 years and yet it is still fresh in my mind.
+This hub was originally created when John had been dead almost 30 years.
+Now it is almost 38 years since he was murdered but it is still fresh in my mind.

 Poignant Lennon hit of 1980